Charles Smith (pathologist): Life and career after SickKids

 Around the time that his pathology work at Sick Children's received heavy scrutiny, Smith's marriage collapsed.

 Smith resigned from Sick Children's Hospital in July 2005, to take up a position at Saskatoon City Hospital in Saskatchewan.
 However, he failed to mention to his new employers that he was under investigation for misconduct in Ontario; in December 2005 he was dismissed.

 Smith successfully appealed, but was not reinstated because he was not licensed to practise in Saskatchewan.
 He pled guilty to a charge of unprofessional conduct for his failure to disclose he was under investigation by the College of Physicians and Surgeons of Saskatchewan.

 On February 1, 2011, Smith was stripped of his licence during a hearing by the College of Physicians and Surgeons of Ontario examining "disgraceful conduct".

-In 2017 multiple attempts to locate and contact Smith by the CBC failed and it was unknown where he lived.
+In 2017, it was reported that multiple attempts to locate and contact Smith by a CBC producer who was working on a book about Smith failed, and it was unknown where he lived at that time.